alsd4git/dockerini/docker-telegram-notifications/README.md

 - **Purpose**: Automatically updates running Docker containers to their latest version
 - **Documentation**: [Official Documentation](https://containrrr.dev/watchtower/)

+## Security Considerations

+**⚠️ Docker Socket Access**: This stack mounts `/var/run/docker.sock` to monitor Docker container events.
+This grants the containers access to the Docker daemon, which requires elevated privileges.
+Only deploy in trusted networks.
+For more information, see [Docker Security Documentation](https://docs.docker.com/engine/security/).

 ## Configuration

 1. Create a `.env` file based on `.env.example`